ShimonShoji/dice/README.md

 # dice
-roll dices and check the dice-poker
+roll dices and check the hand of dice-poker